what is a digital world?

 Anyone looking for a safe place to self-express, take up space, and be themselves on the internet

-Those who want to devote themselves to something — to bringing a project to life, giving it shape and substance, then continuing to tend to, build upon, and find joy when creating in the liminal
+Those who want to devote themselves to something — to bringing a project to life, giving it shape and substance, then continuing to tend to and build upon just because

 Those who have felt boxed in by traditional categories and labels, who resist being reduced to a single niche or identity

-Anyone interested in documenting their creative journey — not for external validation, but for their own understanding and growth
+Anyone interested in documenting their creative life — not for external validation, but for their own understanding and growth

 A digital world can be built on

-Whatever digital space you are most comfortable customizing, sharing from, and spending time in — some examples of programs that work well for my brain are: Notion & Anytype
+Whatever digital space you are most comfortable customizing, sharing from, and spending time in — some examples of tools and programs that work well for my brain are: Notion & Anytype

-A program, platform, or digital system that is accessible both online and off — a space that can be easily accessed and edited from your devices of choice
+A program, tool, or digital system that is accessible both online and off — a space that can be easily accessed and edited from your devices of choice

 Platforms that prioritize flexibility and personal organization over virality and engagement metrics